Use this checklist as a guide to prepare your property for photos.

 - vertical / venetian / horizontal blinds, shutters, louvers – all open to the same ‘flat open’ position.

-- Lights for real estate photos: turn all lights and lamps ON.
+- Turn all lights and lamps ON.

 - Turn all faucets and taps to the centre of each sink.